 The leadership team is the linchpin

-And, very often, leadership teams in mid-size companies are working in silos and at cross purposes.
-They often are too focused on the day-to-day and the big projects to move the company forward often don’t get done or aren’t done right.
+And, very often, leadership team members in mid-size companies are working in silos and at cross purposes.
+They are also often too focused on the day-to-day and the big projects to move the company forward often don’t get done or aren’t done right.

-The result is the company doesn’t identify or successfully implement the right processes, systems and structures to handle the increasing complexity of a growing company.
+The result is the company doesn’t identify or successfully implement the right structures, systems and processes to handle the increasing complexity of a growing company.

 An always-evolving leadership team

 The challenge of having an effective leadership team continues through the life of the company.
 New leaders come and go.
 Markets evolve.
 Systems need to change.
 And therefore the capabilities of the leaders as well.

 The CEO's crucial underlying challenge to profitable growth is therefore to build, maintain and continuously improve a great top team (management team, leadership team, executive team) that is highly capable, aligned, leading and executing effectively and efficiently, and therefore minimizing silos and strengthening execution between and across departments.
 Essentially working as one unit to move the company forward.
 Because it's too much for the owner CEO to do it alone, or at least effectively and sanely.
 More about that in my next article.

 What structures, systems and processes do you need to work on?

 To find out what structures, systems and processes you and your leadership team could improve or implement to grow more easily, quickly and profitability, try our complimentary Agile Growth Checklist.
 This self-service questionnaire takes 5 to 10 minutes to complete.
 You'll receive the checklist with your responses immediately.
 Within 24 hours, you'll receive a compiled report highlighting how your company is doing in each of the 7 areas needed to produce more rapid, profitable and sustainable growth - including what areas to improve.
 This report is complimentary and involves no obligation.